hobelinm/TheInterviewer/README.md

 - Practicing programming
 - Get used to a new programming language by reviewing common usage

 Different solutions may be provided once they prove a different approach to a problem.
 Solutions can be optimized.
-Code must be explained and well documented to provide help for another students
+Code must be explained and well documented to provide help for another students.
+Projects are usually console applications unless the problem requires a different type of project

 ### File Structure